scailable/sclbl-integration-sdk/postprocessor-c-raw-example/README.md

 Socket MessagePack Postprocessor Raw C Example
 =========================

+> :warning: **This Postprocessor Is Only Compatible With Nightly Version**: The functionality to receive raw model output is a feature currently only in the nightly version of the Edge AI Manager.

 This example application provides an example on how to create a C based postprocessor that can be integrated with the NXAI Edge AI Manager.

 # MessagePack Postprocessors Control Flow